 The Plaza Hotel is perhaps *the* most famous hotel in all of New York City – it’s made an appearance in countless movies and TV shows that are set here, including Eloise, Home Alone 2, and Gossip Girl, just to name a few.

-While it will cost you a pretty penny to actually stay there, you can definitely still visit to check out all the Christmas decorations at the hotel.
+While it will cost you a pretty penny to actually stay there (it’s known as one of the best hotels for Christmas, after all), you can definitely still visit to check out all the Christmas decorations at the hotel.

 Just outside the hotel is the Pulitzer Fountain, where you will find some of the best NYC Christmas decorations.
 The theme of the decorations changes each year – when I went, it was polar animals that were skating around the fountain, and the year before it was twinkling giant ornaments.
 You definitely have to check it out to see what the display is this year!